53

 • Next.js with App Router and Server Components

-• Edge rendering where it actually helps
+• Edge rendering where it actually provides performance benefits

 • Sitecore OrderCloud as an API-first commerce engine